Publish or Perish version 8

 However, it is important to note that Google Scholar assigns the [citation] label to any publication where it cannot find the record online, even if the publication in question is very significant and highly cited.
 This might include many – though not all – non-journal publications [e.g. books, reports].
 So, excluding [citation] records might lead to fewer publications.
 This might lead to an underestimation of an author’s impact, especially in the Social Sciences and Humanities.
 It might also lead you to miss seminal books if you do a keyword search for a literature review.

-In my own publication record excluding [citation] records reduces the number of results from 403 to 181.
+In my own publication record excluding [citation] records reduces the number of results from 407 to 183.
 Most of the excluded publications are pure dross and are not missed.
-However, my citations are reduced by more than 15% and my h-index is reduced from 68 to 63 because three highly cited books, plus the Publish or Perish software and the Journal Quality List are excluded.
+However, my citations are reduced by nearly 15% and my h-index is reduced from 68 to 63 because three highly cited books, plus the Publish or Perish software and the Journal Quality List are excluded.
+The other metrics are likewise reduced.

 So, if you need a complete a complete record for yourself or an academic you are evaluating, including [citation] records might be essential, especially in the Social Sciences and Humanities.
 If all you are after is an assessment of someone’s journal publications or if you are doing a literature review in disciplines where only journal articles are important, then excluding them will dramatically simplify the output and speed up your search at the same time.

-In the previous section we mentioned that we have added year ranges to facilitate search partitioning in Google Scholar in case there are more than 1,000 citing works.
-We have also facilitated search partitioning for cited works for searches in all data sources.
+We have facilitated search partitioning for cited works for searches in all data sources.
 Many data sources only provide a limited number of results, most typically 200.
-This means you may not be able to get all results you want without partitioning your search by year.
+This means you may not be able to get all results for a particular author, journal, university or set of keywords without partitioning your search by year.

-Publish or Perish now makes search partitioning easy: when you click the New button, the new search will be pre-set to the same parameters as the original search, so all you have to do is adjust the year range in the new search.
+Publish or Perish now makes search partitioning easy: when you click the New button and select Duplicate Current Search, the new search will be pre-set to the same parameters as the original search, so all you have to do is adjust the year range in the new search (see above screenshot).

 Additionally, this feature is also useful for these two use cases: